jadeforrest/blog/content/posts/2023-05-04--executive-consultant-curious/index.md

 For me the appeal was schedule flexibility rather than money.
 I enjoy the ability to shape my schedule.
 And I like that there are downtimes between large contracts.
 I make less than I would as a full-time engineering executive, but I have a lot more flexibility in my schedule.

 A second advantage for me is that I have accelerated certain types of learning.
-I’ve now worked at almost twenty startups.
+I’ve now worked at more than twenty startups.
 That gives me a skillset and a perspective I never had previously.
 I have much more certainty about which of my skills to apply in what situations.
-In a world where many engineering leaders learn by copying from their environment, this gives me a flexibility that I never had previously.
+In a world where many engineering leaders learn by copying from their environment, this gives me a rare amount of breadth.

 There are many disadvantages and tradeoffs that you should be aware of before jumping into consulting.